TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 ### Service Divergence on Host
 Ingress controller can diverge services based on the host name.
-Below figure shows the structure of a simple example of service divergence based on the host name.
+The following figure shows the structure of a simple example of service divergence based on the host name.

 ![ingress-02.png](http://static.toastoven.net/prod_infrastructure/container/kubernetes/ingress-02.png)